 - Strong network of professional connections

 At Manderson, there are several ways to gain an MBA.
-Our Traditional MBA program is a two year, fixed curriculum program open to all interested candidates.
+Our Traditional MBA program is a two year, campus based, face-to-face, fixed curriculum program open to all interested candidates.
 The STEM Path to the MBA offers a flexible program for Science, Technology, Engineering, and Math undergraduate majors to obtain a bachelors and graduate degree in five years.
 Similar to the STEM Path, the CREATE Path to the MBA allows students in creative undergraduate majors to obtain a bachelors and graduate degree in five years.
 Lastly, we also partner on campus with several colleges for students to pursue a joint graduate degree option such as JD/MBA, MBA/MS Fine Arts, MBA/MS Civil Engineering, MBA/MS Mechanical Engineering and lastly, MBA/MS Aerospace Engineering.
 More details on these programs are listed below.

 Curriculum & Paths

 Traditional Path to the MBA